Impulse Control Disorder and Drug Use

 Stages of Impulsive Behavior

 Research has suggested that there is a process that occurs in the brains of individuals who experience difficulty controlling impulsive behaviors.
 This process consists of:

 The description of the stages of completing an urge for someone with an impulse control disorder is remarkably similar to the process that occurs when someone with a substance use disorder engages in the addictive behavior.
-Indeed, there is a large body of research that indicates that there is a link between addiction, poor planning abilities, and poor impulse control in many (but not all) individuals.

 The American Psychiatric Association reports that in all cases of disorders where impulse control is the primary feature, there is a high potential for the comorbidity of substance abuse issues.
 Of course, this would be expected given the nature of an individual’s inability to consistently control impulsive behaviors.
 For an individual who experiences difficulty with self-control and stress, the use of substances represents a quick and efficient method of reducing the immediate effects of stress or discomfort.
 Since these individuals experience difficulty weighing the long-term risks of their behavior, they would be expected to be particularly prone to substance abuse and/or addiction.

 Disorders such as pyromania and kleptomania are known to have high comorbidities with alcohol abuse and tobacco abuse, whereas conduct disorder, oppositional defiant disorder, and intermittent explosive disorder have significant comorbidities with alcohol and illicit drug abuse.

 Treatment of Comorbid Impulse Control Disorders and Substance Abuse

 The treatment of comorbid impulse control disorders and substance abuse issues should occur at the same time, as the two disorders are interrelated.
 There are a number of different techniques used from Cognitive Behavioral Therapy that can address impulse control issues and substance use disorders.
 Typically, therapy follows this general course: